Cupnfish/Cupnfish-log/2021/bevy experience.md

 }
 ```

-Adding this system to `startup_system()` requires only run once when game start-up.
+This system is added to `startup_system()`, and only run once.

 ### Multi-platform support

-Our game now supports WASM as well as normal desktop platforms, which is no shame since Bevy’s voice wasn’t supported and then wasn’t implemented.
-After finishing the game to play a little friends, are asking me if there is a mobile version.
-Bevy’s support plan includes mobile, and while there are few changes to be made to move from desktop to Mobile, before we get to the unsupported mobile, let’s see how we support WASM.

-Our game now supports WASM as well as normal desktop platforms, since Bevy’s wasn’t supported audio in WASM version and then we wasn’t implemented this in our game.
-Bevy’s support platforms includes mobile, and while there are few changes to be made to move from desktop to Mobile, before we talk about this, let’s see how we support WASM.
+Our game now runs on WASM as well as usual desktop platforms.
+Since Bevy’s doesn't support audio in WASM version there is no audio in our game.
+Bevy’s support platforms includes mobile, and while there are few changes to port to mobile, we decided to stick with WASM.

-The bevy rendering backend uses the WGPU, although the WGPU rendering backend supports compiling to WASM, for some reason it’s not loaded on bevy, the bevy WASM project we have been able to refer to is basically based on `bevy_webgl2` this crate.
+The bevy rendering backend uses the WGPU, although the WGPU rendering backend supports WASM, for some reason it didn't work with Bevy, the bevy WASM project we have been able to refer to is basically based on `bevy_webgl2`.

-It’s also convenient to add WASM support, but in addition to adding regular HTML files like other WASM project, you need to make the following changes:
+To support WASM you need to also put these:

 ```rust
     #[cfg(target_arch = "wasm32")]